jtpio/p5-notebook/README.md

 ### Support for themes 🌈

-The p5 notebook includes the default JupyterLab Light and Dark themes, as well as `p5.js` branded Light and Dark themes:
+The p5 notebook includes the default JupyterLab Light and Dark themes, as well as `p5.js` branded light and dark themes:

 https://github.com/jtpio/p5-notebook/assets/591645/44cdd305-b00a-406d-8d38-860152565f24

 ### Support for additional display languages 🌐

-Just like in JupyterLab, the p5 notebook also supports additional display languages like French and Simplified Chinese:
+Just like with JupyterLab, the p5 notebook also supports additional display languages like French and Simplified Chinese:

 https://github.com/jtpio/p5-notebook/assets/591645/316613d9-71b5-4912-9adf-95f83d22fea6

-### JupyterLab and RetroLab features 🎨
+### JupyterLab and Notebook features 🎨

-Most of the JupyterLab and RetroLab features are also available, such as switching to the Simple Interface and opening the command palette:
+Most of the JupyterLab and Jupyter Notebook features are also available, such as switching to the Simple Interface and opening the command palette:

 https://github.com/jtpio/p5-notebook/assets/591645/15104791-6481-4c37-8447-06535c66b060